Labeling events with rules

 Events are labeled by rules as they occur and appear within approximately two minutes.

 - To support consistent auditing, you cannot directly edit a rule.
-If you want to modify a rule, you must deactivate it, duplicate it, and save the new rule: see Deactivate a rule and Duplicate a rule.
+If you want to modify a rule, you must deactivate it, duplicate it, and save the new rule.
+For more information, see Deactivate a rule and Duplicate a rule.

 You can import multiple rules from a CSV file.